 Tomoya: Ushio, would it be all right if I stayed with you?
 I've been a bad Daddy for many years.
 But I'll do my best for you from now on.
 So, would it be all right if I stayed with you?

 Ushio: I want you to be with me.
 But today I lost an important thing, so I'm sad.
-Daddy...You know...is it all right not to hold it in anymore?
-Sanae-san told me places I can cry are in the bathroom and in Daddy's arms.
+Daddy You know is it all right not to hold it in anymore?
+Sanae-san told me the only places I can cry are in the bathroom and in Daddy's arms.

-Tomoya: Yes...YES! *cue Ushio hugging Tomoya and crying her eyes out, reducing Tomoya to tears as the music crescendo's.
+Tomoya: Yes YES! (cue Ushio hugging Tomoya and crying her eyes out, reducing Tomoya to tears as the music crescendos)

 - Misae's arc is a moving one and ends with this exchange:"I'm sorry I couldn't be with you until the end of the festival."

-Tomoya desperately crying out her name and all the flashbacks make it even worse.
+- Tomoya desperately crying out her name and all the flashbacks make it even worse.

-Akio: It's all right, you know?
+- In episode 19, Sanae and Akio's conversation reveals the former's bottled-up sorrow.Akio: It's all right, you know?
 You've done well.
 Now it's your turn to cry.